paugier/mercurial-book/en/template.rst

 .. include:: examples/results/template.svnstyle.short.lxo

-Since Subversion's output style is fairly simple, it is easy to copy-and-paste a hunk of its output into a file, and replace the text produced above by Subversion with the template values we'd like to see expanded.
+Since Subversion's output style is fairly simple, we can easily create a few aliases and combine them into a new '{svn}' keyword.

-.. include:: examples/results/template.svnstyle.template.lxo
+.. include:: examples/results/template.svnstyle.templatealias.lxo

+The date is a bit more complicated.
+Mercurial doesn't have a keyword to replicate the Subversion 'readable' date.
+Instead, we create our own 'svndate' function, which in turn uses the 'date' function.

-There are a few small ways in which this template deviates from the output produced by Subversion.
+Our template doesn't perfectly match the output produced by Subversion.

--  Subversion prints a “readable” date (the “``Wed, 27 Sep 2006``” in the example output above) in parentheses.
-Mercurial's templating engine does not provide a way to display a date in this format without also printing the time and time zone.

--  We emulate Subversion's printing of “separator” lines full of “``-``” characters by ending the template with such a line.
-We use the templating engine's ``header`` keyword to print a separator line as the first line of output (see below), thus achieving similar output to Subversion.

--  Subversion's output includes a count in the header of the number of lines in the commit message.
+Subversion's output includes a count in the header of the number of lines in the commit message.
 We cannot replicate this in Mercurial; the templating engine does not currently provide a filter that counts the number of lines the template generates.

-It took me no more than a minute or two of work to replace literal text from an example of Subversion's output with some keywords and filters to give the template above.
-The style file simply refers to the template.
+Using a number of template aliases keeps everything readable and makes it easy to generate output similar to subversion:

-.. include:: examples/results/template.svnstyle.style.lxo
+.. include:: examples/results/template.svnstyle.result.lxo

-We could have included the text of the template file directly in the style file by enclosing it in quotes and replacing the newlines with “``\n``” sequences, but it would have made the style file too difficult to read.
-Readability is a good guide when you're trying to decide whether some text belongs in a style file, or in a template file that the style file points to.
-If the style file will look too big or cluttered if you insert a literal piece of text, drop it into a template instead.